mlaurijsse/linux-mpu9150/README.md

         X -179|-54|121    Y -154|199|199    Z -331|-124|15             ^C

-Again move the device through different orientations until you stop seeing changes.
+Again move the device through different orientations in all three dimensions until you stop seeing changes.
 You can move faster during this calibration since we aren't looking at accelerations.

 After ending the program with ctrl-c, a calibration file called *magcal.txt* will be written.